What are pterygia?

 If pterygia are simply removed and the area left to scar, recurrence will occur in approximately one third of all patients.
 Covering the area with a piece of conjuctival tissue reduces the recurrence rate down to approximately 1%.

-Free conjunctival grafts are taken from the surface of the eye covered by the upper eyelid and are sutured or glued into place; a time consuming process.
+Free conjunctival grafts are taken from the surface of the eye covered by the upper eyelid and are sutured or glued into place.
 The harvest bed regenerates.

 Post operative care